'Happy Matariki': Family travels from Auckland for Mauao star compass unveiling

 "I felt that this morning."

-He said the symbol of the connection of the stones back to where their ancestors were from was for everyone, from where ever they come from.
+He said the symbol of the connection of the stones back to where their ancestors were from was for everyone, from wherever they come from.

 Isaac Sciascia and his partner Amy Jesensek travelled from West Auckland to be at the Matariki unveiling this morning.

-For Sciascia, there were many reasons he needed to be there, and the most important was that it was his son - who lived in Pāpāmoa - 17th birthday.
+For Sciascia, there were many reasons he needed to be there, the most important of which was that it was his son's - who lives in Pāpāmoa - 17th birthday.

 "Seventeen years ago when he was born in Auckland Hospital, I remember holding him in my arms and telling everyone in the room 'happy Matariki.'"